 Data Reader.
 Get Chars(Int32, Int64, Char, Int32, Int32) Method

-public: override long GetChars(int i, long fieldOffset, cli::array <char> ^ buffer2, int bufferoffset, int length);
+public: virtual long GetChars(int i, long dataIndex, cli::array <char> ^ buffer, int bufferIndex, int length);

-public override long GetChars (int i, long fieldOffset, char buffer2, int bufferoffset, int length);
+public long GetChars (int i, long dataIndex, char buffer, int bufferIndex, int length);

-Public Overrides Function GetChars (i As Integer, fieldOffset As Long, buffer2 As Char(), bufferoffset As Integer, length As Integer) As Long
+Public Function GetChars (i As Integer, dataIndex As Long, buffer As Char(), bufferIndex As Integer, length As Integer) As Long

 The zero-based column ordinal.

-The index within the row where the read operation is to begin.
+The index within the field from which to begin the read operation.

 The actual number of characters read.

 GetChars returns the number of available characters in the field.
-In most cases this is the exact length of the field.
+Frequently this is the exact length of the field.
 However, the number returned may be less than the true length of the field if

 GetChars has already been used to obtain characters from the field.
 This may be the case, for example, if the SqlDataReader is reading a large data structure into a buffer.
 For more information, see the